Part IV Govern It Safe Evolution

 Kill Switches That Work

-Autonomous systems, by definition, run themselves.
-But you need a way to stop them if they go rogue, enter an infinite loop, or start generating undesirable changes.
-A kill switch is a mechanism to immediately pause or disable the agent’s ability to propose or merge changes.
+Autonomous systems only stay safe if you can stop them quickly.
+A kill switch is the mechanism that immediately pauses or disables the agent’s ability to propose or merge changes.

 Characteristics of an effective kill switch: